29P/Schwassmann–Wachmann: Orbit and physical properties

+Outbursts

 The comet is unusual in that while normally hovering at around 16th magnitude, it suddenly undergoes an outburst.
 This causes the comet to brighten by 1 to 5 magnitudes.
 This happens with a frequency of 7.3 outbursts per year, fading within a week or two.
 The magnitude of the comet has been known to vary from 18th magnitude to 10th magnitude, a more than thousand-fold increase in brightness, during its brightest outbursts.
 On 14 January 2021, an outburst was observed with brightness from 16.6 to 15.0 magnitude, and consistent with the 7.3 outbursts per year noted earlier.
 Outbursts are very sudden, rising to maximum in about 2 hours, which is indicative of their cryovolcanic origin; and with the times of outburst modulated by an underlying 57-day periodicity possibly suggesting that its large nucleus is an extremely slow rotator.